-Malaysian yacht builder Palm Beach Motor Yachts has announced the acquisition and rebuild of the former Wild Oats XI, an iconic, 30.5-metre McConaghy sailing yacht now named Palm Beach XI.
+Malaysian yacht builder Palm Beach Motor Yachts has announced that the rebuild of the former Wild Oats XI, an iconic, 30.5-metre McConaghy sailing yacht, is almost complete following five months of extensive refit works.
+At a ceremony attended by more than 300 guests in Sydney, Australia, the yacht was officially rechristened Palm Beach XI.

-Works are being led by the yard's founder and CEO Mark Richards, who has skippered Palm Beach XI for the past 20 years, including in nine Rolex Sydney Hobart victories.
-The rebuild, which will "redefine what's possible for a 20-year-old Supermaxi on the world stage", will be completed in collaboration with Juan K. Naval Architects, McConaghy Boats and North Sails.
-Redelivery is scheduled for this year, ahead of the 80th Rolex Sydney Hobart Yacht Race.
+Works have been led by the yard's founder and CEO, Mark Richards, who has skippered Palm Beach XI for the past 20 years, including in nine Rolex Sydney Hobart victories.
+The rebuild set out to "redefine what's possible for a 20-year-old Supermaxi on the world stage", and has been completed in collaboration with Juan K. Naval Architects, McConaghy Boats and North Sails.

-Palm Beach XI will have a new appendage package installed, representing "the most significant transformation" in her two-decade career and designed to return her to the front of the Rolex Sydney Hobart fleet.
-Upgrades include a new, deeper keel fin and bulb to reduce drag; advanced upwind daggerboards for sharper pointing ability, radical C-Foils to optimise lift and provide enhanced righting moment for reaching and downwind sailing angles.
+Palm Beach XI now features a "next-generation" appendage package, representing "the most significant transformation" in her two-decade career and designed to return her to the front of the Rolex Sydney Hobart fleet.
+Upgrades include a new, deeper keel fin and bulb to reduce drag; advanced upwind daggerboards for sharper pointing ability; and radical C-Foils to optimise lift and provide enhanced righting moment for reaching and downwind sailing angles.

 All learnings from the rebuild will be applied to the yard's new motor yacht range, the flagship of which, the 27.6-metre Falcon, was launched this October.